wangby511/System-Design-Architecture-and-Infra/design-metrics-system.md

 It gathers metrics data and writes data into the time-series database.

-1 Pull Mode - It needs to know the complete list of service endpoints to pull data from.
+**Pull Mode** - This needs to know the complete list of service endpoints to pull data from.
+Pull mode typically uses TCP.

 Service discovery contains configuration rules about when and where to collect metrics from.
-Use a consistent hashing ring to ensure that one metrics source server is handled by only one collector.
+Use a **consistent hashing** ring rule to ensure that one metrics source server is handled by only one metrics collector.

+Steps:

+1) The metrics collector fetches configuration metadata of service endpoints from Service Discovery.
+That will give us information about which services we have to monitor.

+2) The metrics collector pulls metrics data via a pre-defined HTTP endpoint.

+How to scale: We can have multiple monitoring collectors pulling the data from various servers (This can follow the consistent hashing rule) and then they push the data to the data center monitoring system.

-Cons: It needs to poll for endpoint changes periodically.
-Some jobs might be short-lived and don't last long enough to be pulled.
+Cons: It has to register a change event notification with Service Discovery to receive an update whenever the service endpoint changes.
+Also some jobs might be short-lived and don't last long enough to be pulled.

-2 Push Mode - Send metrics directly to the metrics collector.
+**Push Mode** - Send metrics directly to the metrics collector.
 The collection agent, installed on every server, aggregates metrics locally and sends them into metric collectors.
 They can hold a small buffer of data locally on disk if sending meets an error or exception.
+Push mode typically use UDP, which means the push mode provides lower-latency transports of metrics.

 The metrics collector should be in an auto-scaling cluster with a load balancer in front of it.

 Cons: It needs requiring authentication.
+Suitable for some short-lived jobs.

-### Kafka (Optional)
+### Kafka (Optional, Better to have if using Push mode)

 Kafka is used as a highly **reliable and scalable** distributed messaging platform.

 It **decouples** the data collection and data processing services from each other.

-And it can easily prevent data loss.
+It can easily prevent data loss by retaining the data in itself.

+Scale: We can configure the number of partitions and partition metrics data by metric names, or labels & tags.

-### Consumers (Optional)
+### Consumers

 Consumers or streaming processing services such as Apache Storm, Flink and Spark, process and push data to the time-series database.

-Optional - Use an intermediate queue: In case the Time Series DB is unavailable, we should introduce Kafka and Consumers in front of it.
-But this is not always required.

 ### Cache Layer (Optional)